An-Nazla ash-Sharqiya: Post 1967

 Since the Six-Day War in 1967, An-Nazla ash-Sharqiya has been under Israeli occupation.

-According to the Palestinian Central Bureau of Statistics, an-Nazla ash-Sharqiya had a population of approximately 1,647 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, an-Nazla ash-Sharqiya had a population of approximately 1,623 inhabitants in 2017.
 5.4% of the population of an-Nazla ash-Sharqiya were refugees in 1997.
 The healthcare facilities for an-Nazla ash-Sharqiya and the villagers of an-Nazla al Wusta are based in an-Nazla ash-Sharqiya, where the facilities are designated as MOH level 2.